Tuesday, July 21, 2009

 Top Pop (KRS-611), 1980

-The Cold were a five piece new wave/power pop group who formed in late 1979 from the ashes of another New Orleans band called Totally Cold (a group who later reformed as the Tea Sea).
-For the next few years The Cold built a large local following while self-releasing 4 singles and playing many shows in their hometown and throughout the south east.
+The Cold was a five piece new wave/power pop group that formed in late 1979 from the ashes of another New Orleans band called Totally Cold (a group who later reformed as the Tea Sea).
+With an energetic stage show and shared male and female vocals, The Cold was one of the most diverse and popular groups in the area.
+They built a large local following over a three year period of activity while self-releasing four singles and playing many shows in their hometown and throughout the south east.